easybuilders/easybuild/docs/Contributing-back.rst

 ++++++++++++++++++++++

-First, create your own *fork* of the repository in your GitHub account, using the ``Fork`` button on the top right at https://github.com/hpcugent/easybuild-framework.
+First, create your own *fork* of the repository in your GitHub account, using the '``Fork``' button on the top right at https://github.com/hpcugent/easybuild-framework.

 This will basically create a 'copy' of the ``easybuild-framework`` repository owned by the ``hpcugent`` GitHub organisation to your own personal GitHub account.

-You will have to use this as a staging area for your work, to prepare your contribution before creating the actual pull request.
+You will have to use this fork as a staging area for your work, to prepare your contributions before creating the actual pull requests.

 .. _contributing_back_pull_request_setup_working_copy: